Part 4BondingTouch VoltageBathrooms

 Other Locations Requiring Supplementary Bonding

-• Any location where disconnection times cannot be met by ADS alone
+Any location where ADS is insufficientGeneral (Reg 415.2)Required where disconnection times cannot be met by ADS alone

 What Gets Bonded?